PrivateAIM/documentation/src/guide/user/analysis-coding.md

 ### Utilizing Local Differential Privacy in ``StarModel``
 ::: warning Info
-In its current state, Local Differential Privacy is only supported for analyzes that return results with a single numeric value.
+In its current state, Local Differential Privacy is only supported for analyses that return results with a single numeric value.
 :::
 There currently exists an alternate version of ``StarModel`` implementing a simplified local differential privacy (LocalDP) to enhance privacy during analysis: ``StarLocalDPModel``.
 In order to utilize said version, simply replace the ``StarModel`` import and instantiation in the above example with ``StarLocalDPModel``.